rorywalsh/CsoundPhaser3/README.md

 This repo contains a demo game, and examples of simple scenes created using the Phaser3 framework and Csound.
 Provided below is an overview of different aspects of the game development, from simple sprite movements to object collision.
 The code uses ES6-based techniques (i.e., classes), but works just as well in traditional JS code.

-## Getting started: Loading Phaser3 and WebCsound
+## Getting started: Loading Phaser3 and Csound

 Phaser3 is a framework for generating Javascript based games.
 Csound-WASM is a web assembly version of the now well established audio programming language Csound.
 The two libraries need to be loaded before calling any game scripts.
 The loading of the library scripts happens in the game.html file, before any other scripts are called: